-The Division Design Initiative was developed in response to community concerns over recent development impacts experienced throughout Portland neighborhoods.
-Division in particular has experienced significant change in character and scale in a very short time with at least eight large new construction projects built between 2014-2016 and another eight more in progress.
-Community members have asked how they can have more design input and this initiative is one approach to creating conversations and tools for how to address design in a growing community and still protect our urban growth boundaries.Want to learn more?
+The Division Design Initiative was developed in response to community concerns about rapid growth without meaningful opportunity for local stakeholders to be involved.
+Division in particular has experienced significant change in character and scale in a very short time with 16 large developments and over 1,000 new apartment units.
+While we absolutely want to encourage new housing in our neighborhood, we also care about design that fits local context and reducing unnecessary development impacts where possible.
+Community members have asked how they can have more design input and this initiative is one approach to creating conversations and tools to guide growth and change in proactive ways.

 Please contact us at email@example.com or by signing up below to hear updates on community design and development issues or to find out how to get involved.